Sri Guru Gobind Singh College of Commerce: College rankings

 As per India Today - Nielsen 2016 College Rankings for Commerce courses, SGGSCC came in at rank 19 in a survey that consisted of more than 100 top colleges of India.
 It also stands 8th in Delhi University for all courses as per Nielson survey 2016.

 "DUADMISSIONS.CO" has ranked the college 5th for commerce courses.

-It is ranked 71st among colleges across India by National Institutional Ranking Framework in 2020.
+The college is ranked 39th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

-Campus

-The college, spread over ~, possesses infrastructure including class-rooms, grounds, a library and computer labs.
-The college is linked to Delhi University through Intranet and shares all electronic resources.
-The college also possesses a fully air-conditioned 500-seat auditorium.
-Most importantly, The college also has a national level lawn tennis ground, a cricket ground and a well equipped gymnasium named after Sahibzada Jujhar Singh ji.

-The campus also houses the girls hostel in the name of Mata Sahib Kaur Ji.

-Societies

-The college consists of numerous societies.